-- What you'll see here is just a start, and its "vocabulary" of PSA calls is, for now, small, but we have an easily-extensible framework. - So far, it can generate asset creation/modification, reading, and removal of SST and Crypto assets. - One of the goals is just to make writing tests quicker.
-So, I'll start out with "party tricks": Not amazing capabilities, but just generating a lot of testing from very short templates. - Then I'll show TF Fuzzer generating randomized data and asset names. - Then operating upon multiple assets in a single template line. - Then I'll demo some test control-flow randomization provisions. - If you're inside Arm, please look over this confluence site.
+- What you'll see here is just a start, and its "vocabulary" of PSA calls is, for now, small, but we have an easily-extensible framework. - Some code exists for testing Crypto, but not much yet.
+Mostly SST so far. - One of the goals is just to make writing tests quicker.
+So, I'll start out with "party tricks": Not amazing capabilities, but just generating a lot of testing from very short templates. - I'll then point out how TF-M Fuzzer can infer test outcomes for you. - Then I'll show TF-M Fuzzer generating randomized data and asset names. - Then operating upon multiple assets in a single template line. - Then I'll demo some test control-flow randomization provisions. - If you're inside Arm, please look over this confluence site.